bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Mostly Cloudy
+- Overcast
-- 79% humidity
+- 78% humidity
 - 9 mph wind
-- 86% cloud cover
+- 100% cloud cover
 - 29 AQI 🟩
 - 4.27 inches of snow and 0.31 inches of rain expected in the next 48 hours